dhellmann/pymotw/PyMOTW/sched/index.rst

 :Purpose: Generic event scheduler.
 :Python Version: 1.4

-The sched module implements a generic event scheduler for running tasks at specific times.
-The scheduler class uses a time function to learn the current time, and a delay function to wait for a specific period of time.
+The :mod:`sched` module implements a generic event scheduler for running tasks at specific times.
+The scheduler class uses a *time* function to learn the current time, and a *delay* function to wait for a specific period of time.
 The actual units of time are not important, which makes the interface flexible enough to be used for many purposes.

-The time function is called without any arguments, and should return a number representing the current time.
-The delay function is called with a single integer argument, using the same scale as the time function, and should wait that many time units before returning.
-For example, the time.time() and time.sleep() functions meet these requirements.
+The *time* function is called without any arguments, and should return a number representing the current time.
+The *delay* function is called with a single integer argument, using the same scale as the time function, and should wait that many time units before returning.
+For example, the ``time.time()`` and ``time.sleep()`` functions meet these requirements.

 To support multi-threaded applications, the delay function is called with argument 0 after each event is generated, to ensure that other threads also